All components of ELA fit together, and ELA content should include grammar.

 English teachers teach vocabulary within literature, and then they expect students to carry their new knowledge into their own writing.

 English teachers apply literary devices with literature, and then they expect students to carry their new knowledge into their own writing.

-Somehow, teaching grammar is separate in too many classes; teachers don’t ask students to write four types of sentences in their papers or analyze why a writer uses a variety of verbal phrases.
+Somehow, teaching grammar is separate in too many classes; teachers don’t ask students to write four types of sentences (from sentence structure) in their papers or analyze why a writer uses a variety of verbal phrases.
 Perhaps teachers aren’t comfortable with grammar, perhaps grammar seems boring.

 Incorporating grammar into all ELA content though?
 Doing so solves many problems created when grammar is taught in isolation or for only the first ten minutes of class.

 Common areas of concerns with student writing include weak verbs, punctuation (general use and effectiveness), descriptive nouns, pronoun-antecedent agreement, specific modifiers, and on.
 Writing requires a basic knowledge of grammar, and understanding your language helps to advance past basic or average writing.

 People will sometimes argue this about writing, and state that the more students write, the better their writing will be.
 True, practice improves technique.
 I don’t understand the fear of using technical terms specific to ELA, which is grammar.
 Math and science classes certainly use domain specific words, and the common core requires that teachers use domain words from ELA content.

 Students will use particular words for their fields of study and career later in life with their particular fields.
 Using “phrases” and “clauses” and other vocabulary associated with grammar provides them practice.

 The idea that teaching grammar doesn’t help teach writing is silly.
 That holds true only if the teacher fails to carry over grammar lessons to writing.
 Even pages that boast attention-grabbing titles eventually say that grammar instruction through writing is beneficial.